Ovarian Cancer Surgery Options

 Treating Ovarian Cancer with da Vinci Surgery

-During ovarian cancer treatment at Virginia Oncology, the da Vinci surgery method may be used to perform a hysterectomy removal of some or all of a woman’s reproductive organs. da Vinci allows the doctor greater tissue manipulation to more specifically treat tissues affected by the ovarian cancer.
+During ovarian cancer treatment at Virginia Oncology, the da Vinci surgery method may be used to perform a hysterectomy removal of some or all of a woman’s reproductive organs. da Vinci allows the doctor greater tissue manipulation to more specifically treat tissues affected by ovarian cancer.
 As a result, trauma is minimized, and patients typically have a shorter recovery time compared to open surgery.